LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 ```

 [Example](https://imgur.com/oGTzCh9.jpg)
+  - There already be a `location /` block.
+Comment out whatever is already in there and add your upstream directive.
   - Right now we only have one upstream.
 When we add in other upstreams, Nginx will use a the least connected algorithm to distribute traffic.
 If you omit `least_conn;`, Nginx will default to a round robin distribution.

 4. Almost done!
 Just restart the service with `sudo service nginx restart` and go back to the EC2 portal.